CrySyS/synth-rad-data-gen-utils/RDS-simulator/README.md

 ```bash
 ./setup.sh config.json
 ```
-Once the simulation started the grafana dsahboard can be opend in the web browser at `http://localhost:3000`
+Once the simulation started the grafana dsahboard can be opend in the web browser at `http://localhost:3000`.
+Please note that the sensors can take a couple minutes to start broadcasting measurements.
+While they are "calibrating" the grafan dashboard shows a reading of `-1` for each sensor.

 Once you want to shut the simulation down, you can do so with the `stop.sh` script.
 You also need to give it **the same** configuration file with which you started the simulation:
 ```bash